Tr0f1k/UND1C1-Port/README.md

 1) Fixed a bug when after triggering the group movement a player could make more than one movement at a time
 2) Removed some of unused methods

+## 29/11/2023

+1) Restricted the amount of players in the penalty box for a defending team.
+Now you can have max.
+4 players in your penalty box
+2) Fixed the bug when the players could move on the square intended for shooting

 # P.S.

 Again, I want to address the fact that this is intended only as a project to gain experience, and there was no personal gain in thought.
 If you'll like how this game works, consider checking it out via https://www.und1c1.com/ .